bell345/pseudo2java/README.md

 ### Jump Statements

-Jump statements change the control flow unconditionally and can be used to terminate iteration loops prematurely or return values from modules.
+Jump statements change the control flow unconditionally.
+In this pseudo-code transpiler, most uses of jump statements are advised against.

+In the following conditions, a warning is emitted:

+* `BREAK` is used at all
+    * note: for `SWITCH` statements, `break;` is appended automatically to all cases
+* `CONTINUE` is used at all
+* `RETURN` is used in a program
+* `RETURN` is used more than once in a module
+* `RETURN` is not at the end of a module with a return value

     jump_stmt       : 'BREAK' stmt_end
                     | 'CONTINUE' stmt_end